 1. Root gap too small

 1. Proper joint preparation i.e. providing a suitable root gap.

 2. Proper heat input

 3. Correct travel speed

 Lack of penetration can be repaired by proper back gouging.

-6. LACK OF FUSION: It is the lack of proper melting (or proper fusion) either between the weld metal with the base metal or one pass of the weld with the other pass.
+6. LACK OF FUSION: It is the lack of proper melting (or proper fusion) either between the weld metal with the base metal or one layer of the weld with the other layer.
 Lack of fusion is also called as Cold lapping or cold shuts.
 One of the most prominent reasons for the cause of lack of fusion is poor welding technique.
 Lack of fusion is an internal defect, but it can occur on the external surface too, if the sidewall of parent metal doesn’t get properly fused with the base metal, as shown in the below figure and for this case lack of fusion can also be called as ‘lack of sidewall fusion’.

 Causes of Lack of Fusion:

 1. Low welding current